babakfp/babakfp.ir/src/content/posts/fuck-linux/index.md

 -   I couldn't do `ctrl` + "a" to select all input text.
 -   I couldn't select part of the input text with (`ctrl`) + `shift` + "arrow keys".

 I used Terminal settings to change `ctrl` + `shift` + `c` to `ctrl` + `c` (and the same for `v`), and `ctrl` + `shift` + `c` for killing the process.
-This only worked for the Terminal app, not the Bash that I use inside vsCode.
+This only worked for the Terminal app, not the Bash that I use inside VSCode.

 I installed zsh and oh-my-zsh.
 It made things just a bit better.
 I made Bash look less bloated.
-I found a plugin that somewhat implemented the `shift` + "arrow keys" to select text (It wasn't good).
+I found a plugin that somewhat implemented the `shift` + "arrow keys" to select text (it wasn't good).

 I was going to install PowerShell on Linux, but I just installed Windows itself instead.

----
+## External Hard Drive Issues

 Linux stopped mounting my external hard drive (WD - HDD - My Passport - Ultra).
-I was shown in the file manager but when I was trying to open it, it was showing an error message.
-I used ChatGPT and after a bunch of time waste, I could fix it.
+It was shown in the file manager, but when I was trying to open it, it was showing an error message.
+I used ChatGPT and after a bunch of time wasted, I could fix it.
 However, it suggested a way to create a folder and mount the external hard drive to that folder.
 I needed to do this every time I restarted my computer (or disconnected the hard drive).

 This issue didn't exist before, but I think this may be caused by deleting all Nvidia drivers (I did this because of the "Something went wrong" error that I explained).
 Connecting normal flash devices worked fine.

----
+## Software Installation Problems

-BalenaEtcher software didn't work for me.
-I couldn't get it working with the `.AppImage` file.
-Later I found there is a `.deb` file that I could install.
-That didn't work either.
+BalenaEtcher didn't work for me with the `.AppImage` file.
+The `.deb` file also failed.
+I eventually used Ventoy instead, which worked fine.

-NOTE: I installed Ventoy instead and it worked.
+## Restart and Refresh Reality

----
+Contrary to popular belief, I had to restart Linux and refresh windows frequently.

-People say that you don't need to restart Linux or refresh for example file manager window.
-Or at least they say you do it less often.
-This wasn't my experience.
+## Dislike for Flatpak

----
+In my country, the network speed is very slow and also extremely expensive.
+So, using more than 1GB bandwidth instead of 100/200MB for downloading VSCode is insane.

-I don't like Flatpak.
-In my country, the Network speed is very slow, also extremely expensive.
-So, using more than 1GB bandwidth instead of 100/200MB for downloading vsCode is insane.
+## My Experience with Other Linux Distributions

----
+I tried other Linux distributions too in this third experience.

-This was my third Linux experience.
-Every time, I just went back to Windows.
+-   Fedora: I couldn't get it to even boot.
+Something about the ISO file (`Fedora-Workstation-Live-x86_64-40-1.14.iso`) was wrong.

-I have good things to say about Linux.
+-   NixOS: I couldn't get it to boot (`nixos-gnome-24.05.1503.752c634c09ce-x86_64-linux.iso`).

--   I have realized that some things were very fast relative to Windows.
+## Conclusion (Good Things About Linux)

--   I didn't need to debloat my system or worry about telemetry, auto-updates, etc.
+This was my third attempt at using Linux, and I always ended up returning to Windows.
+While Linux has some advantages, like faster performance in some areas and less need for system debloating, the frustrations outweighed the benefits for me.